T H E D E R E L I C T M I S C E L L A N Y

 Visited: 2015, 2016

-Last Known Condition: Derelict but intact
+Last Known Condition: Completely demolished, 2022

-Page Updated: January 2018
+Page Updated: August 2024

 The RAF fuel depot at Portfield, Chichester was built by Esso in 1938-9 as part of an Air Ministry contract for the supply and distribution of fuel to the nearby Tangmere, Westhampnett and Merston Airfields.
 Unlike later depots, the site didn't have a connection to the national Government Pipeline and Storage System, instead being supplied by rail.
 The fuel was stored in four 500-ton and two 350-ton Whessoe Foundry steel tanks covered with earth.
 It was then loaded into bowser lorries and taken by road to the airfields.
 Power to the site was provided by a six-cylinder National marine diesel engine.

-Despite being camouflaged, by 1940, the depot appeared on Luftwaffe target maps and was even mentioned in a broadcast by the infamous ‘Lord Haw-Haw’, William Joyce, with the chilling words ‘‘We know about the petrol dump in Chichester’’.
+Despite being camouflaged, by 1940, the depot appeared on Luftwaffe target maps and was even mentioned in a broadcast by the infamous "Lord Haw-Haw", William Joyce, with the chilling words "We know about the petrol dump in Chichester".
 Air raids were carried out by German bombers on two separate occasions, but luckily for the people of Chichester the bombs fell wide of their mark.

 A rail spur allowed tank waggons to be unloaded away from the busy mainline.
-It remained in use until the 1990s

 An angled rail spur allowed fuel to be unloaded away from the busy mainline.
-It remained in use until the 1990s
+It remained in use until the 1990s.

 The site included a fully equipped vehicle workshop, presumably for servicing tanker lorries.